JaideepGuntupalli/digital-business-card/README.md

 ### What is the project?

-This is my attempt at making a digital business card using ReactJS.
+This was my attempt at making a digital business card using ReactJS.

 ### When will the project be complete?